Kobeyond/Codes-for-Machine-Learning/PCA/README.md

 ## Data Reconstructing

 Suppose that we have reduce the dimensions of dataset X to K-dimensional, by using `X'= X·V`, while V is a d*K matrix consists of K d-dimensional vectors.
-We can reconstruct original dataset simply using `X = X'·V^T`.
+We can reconstruct an approximate dataset by simply applying `X = X'·V^T`.

+Tip: If K equals N(orginal number of features), then the reconstructed dataset will be exactly the same as original dataset.
 The certification process is as follows:

 Suppose matrix C is the covariance matrix of dataset X, then C is a real-symmetric matrix.

-=> Matrix C must contain n linearly-independent eigen vectors.
+=> Matrix C must contain N linearly-independent eigen vectors.

-=> Matrix V, which is composed of K eigen vetors(normalized already) above, must be an orthogonal matrix.
+=> Matrix V, which is composed of N eigen vetors(normalized already) above, must be an orthogonal matrix.

 => `V·V^T = V^T·V = E`.

 => According to the combination law of matrix multiplication, `(X·V)·V^T = X·(V·V^T) = X·E = X`.
-So we can reconstruct original data X by applying another matrix multiplication.
+So we can reconstruct original dataset  X by applying another matrix multiplication.

 ## How to choose K

 It's very important to choose a appropriate `K` when reducing dimensions: If K is too large, the improvement of data compressing is slim.
-However, if K is too small, too much critical information will be dropped, and little will be remained, which will greatly decrease the performance of our model.
+However, if K is too small, too much critical information in data will be dropped, and little will be remained, which will greatly decrease the performance of our model.

 So, it's quite troublesome to determine and choose a proper number of principal components.
-Usually, we choose the smallest K which keeps 90%(for example) of variance at least.
+Usually, we choose the smallest k which keeps 90%(for example) of variance at least.
 Fortunately, the variance can be measured by the eigen values(or singular values) as follow:

+Tip:

+- It's ok to decompose the dataset using either `ED` or `SVD`, because the ED of square matrix is a special case of SVD.
+In addition, the eigen values and singular values of square matrix are exactly the same when the matrix is square.

+- SVD is more computationally effective than ED when the dataset is very large.
+So in demo2, I decompose the dataset2 using SVD, and finally get the correct answer.